YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The more useful question is what kind of public situation you are returning to.
 Walking through an airport is different from sitting under bright office lights with people who know your usual hairline.
 A video meeting is different from a wedding, a client presentation, or seeing close family.

 Some patients overestimate how much other people inspect them.
 Others underestimate how obvious a shaved recipient area can look in the wrong lighting.
 My role is to bring both ideas back to the same point.
-Plan honestly, then recover calmly.
+Plan directly, then recover calmly.

-A non-shaven or partially shaven approach can make recovery more discreet for the right patient, but it is not a magic way to hide every transplant.
+An unshaven or partially shaven approach can make recovery more discreet for the right patient, but it is not a magic way to hide every transplant.
 It may help when the existing hair is long enough to cover part of the recipient area and when the graft number is limited.
 It becomes less useful when the patient needs broad coverage, dense packing, or major hairline reconstruction.

 For some patients, partial shaving is enough.
-For others, a full shave is safer and more honest.
+For others, a full shave is safer and more reliable.
 The decision should come from the hair loss pattern and the surgical plan, not from embarrassment alone.

 What makes people notice a hair transplant later?